elixir-lang/elixir/lib/elixir/pages/Guards.md

 ```

 In many cases, we can take advantage of this.
 In the code above, we used `length/1` to both check that the given thing is a list *and* check some properties of its length (instead of using `is_list(something) and length(something) > 0`).

-## Expressions in guard clauses

-Not all expressions are allowed in guard clauses, but only a handful of them.
-This is a deliberate choice: only a predefined set of side-effect-free functions are allowed.
-This way, Elixir (and Erlang) can make sure that nothing bad happens while executing guards and no mutations happen anywhere.
-This behaviour is also coherent with pattern match, which is a naturally a side-effect-free operation.
-Finally, keeping expressions allowed in clauses to a close set of predefined ones allows the compiler to optimize the code related to choosing the right clause.

 ## Defining custom guard expressions